Hyperproof/hypersync-sdk/doc/001-getting-started.md

 - [yarn package manager](https://yarnpkg.com/)

-Finally, you will need to install the Hyperproof CLI to publish and manage your custom Hypersyncs:
+The Hyperproof CLI is needed to publish and manage your custom Hypersyncs:

 - [Hyperproof CLI](./hyperproof-cli.md)